How People Experience Decision-Making and Digital Systems in 2026

 Verification remains central

 Most users check outputs before acting, meaning decisions are still filtered through human judgement.
+This intervention behaviour is one of the clearest signals that responsibility and agency remain active within AI-supported decision-making.

 Responsibility remains human